colak/neme/README.md

 # neme
-committing to the oppenness of NeMe we are releasing the site source for http://www.neme.org/ hoping that it will be of help to the community.
+committing to the oppenness of NeMe we are releasing the site source of our main site at http://www.neme.org/ hoping that it will be of help to the community.